 A Manufacturer needs 510k when:

-Anyone who wants to sell a device in the U.S. is required to make a 510(k) submission at least 90 days prior to offering the device for sale, even though it may have been under development or clinical investigation before that date.
+Anyone who wants to sell a device in the U.S. It is required to make the FDA 510(k) submission at least 90 days prior to offering the device for sale, even though it may have been under development or clinical investigation before that date.

 Change in the intended use of a device which you already have in commercial distribution.